Kali-Amii/printf/README.md

-Creating a replica of the printf function in C
+creating a replica of thr printf